niltonkummer/fizzbuzz-api/README.md

     "hits": 42
   }
   ```

+For more details on the API, refer to the OpenAPI documentation or look at [http](http) folder

 ## Limitations
 - The param limit for the Fizz-Buzz sequence is set to 500,000 to prevent excessive memory usage.